TomislavMatas/EZAsesAutoType/doc/EZAsesAutoType-UserManual.md

 All shortcut replacements are implemented within the function "FormMain.EvalTimeByFragment()".

+## Deviation
+With a value greater than 0 (zero) the punch in and punch out time will be added or substracted by a random number of minutes up to the maximum deviation in minutes provided.
+This will make the punch values vary on each processing.
+This should result in a more organic look of the individual punches added.

 ## Program startup arguments
 Starting with version 1.126.0 "EZAsesAutoType.exe" can be invoked with optional program startup arguments.